A new decision method for Intuitionistic Logic by 3-valued non-deterministic truth-tables (pre-print version): Introduction

-Unfortunately, in principle, Kearns's level valuations fail to provide an effective decision procedure for any of the modal logics.
-More than that, until recently, it was unknown whether obtaining such a decision procedure from level valuations would be possible.
+Unlike Kripke semantics, however, Kearns's level valuations do not draw a straightforward decision procedure for those logics.
+Until recently, it was unclear whether obtaining such a decision procedure from level valuations would be possible.

 \begin{quote} (\ldots) the interesting problem of determining whether or not a decision procedure can be obtained by means of level valuations remains open.~\cite{coniglio_errata_2016} \end{quote}